 While not required at the moment, Carthage is strongly encouraging students, faculty, and staff to connect with a booster when it is the appropriate time.

-There are certain activities on campus that will require individuals to be fully vaccinated, as outlined above.
+Certain activities on campus will require individuals to be fully vaccinated, as outlined above.

 Students, faculty, and staff are encouraged to update their vaccination status with booster information through the vaccination status form.